0x356/website_essentials/README.md

 # Kurashi Webstore
-Code for Kurashi Collective's, made with Shopify's Essentials theme
+Code for Kurashi Collective's website and online store, made with Shopify's Essentials theme.